-Together we can work towards a successful recovery.
+Together we can work towards a successful recovery

-It's worth remembering we're not just here for the treatment of diagnosed mental health disorders, we can also help you along on your journey from surviving to thriving.
+It's worth remembering we're not just here for the treatment of diagnosed mental health disorders, I can also help you along on your journey from surviving to thriving.
 Our vision is to provide quality psychological services to see people living healthy fulfilling lives.

-What types of therapy do we use?
+What types of therapy do I use?

 Cognitive Behavioural Therapy (CBT)

-This is an evidence-based psychological treatment, its effectiveness supported through rigorous scientific research.
+This is a classic evidence-based psychological treatment, its effectiveness supported through rigorous scientific research.
 This means that CBT treatment is not based on what people think might work, but what has been shown to work.
 Research has shown that CBT is an effective treatment for a wide range of problems (particularly in the management of anxiety and depression).